 A “players-first” coach with a penchant for helping people reach their dreams, John Calipari has guided five teams to the Final Four, led one to a national championship and helped 29 players make it to the NBA during his 22-year college coaching career.

-Kentucky head coach John Calipari reached the mountaintop in his third year in Lexington, guiding Kentucky to its eighth national championship and its 15th Final Four.
-In doing so, he claimed his first national championship and his fourth appearance in the Final Four.
-He is one of only two coaches to lead three different schools to a Final Four (UMass-1996; Memphis-2008; Kentucky-2011, 2012).
+Calipari reached the mountaintop in his third year in Lexington, guiding Kentucky to its eighth national championship and his first national title.
+He is one of only two coaches to lead three different schools to a Final Four (UMass-1996; Memphis-2008; Kentucky-2011, 2012, 2014).

 Kentucky lost three members of its 2011 Final Four team (two to the draft, one to graduation), but Calipari reloaded with the nation’s top-ranked recruiting class for the third straight season.
 Included in the class were eventual National Player of the Year Anthony Davis and All-American Michael Kidd-Gilchrist.

-En route to the national championship, Calipari guided the Wildcats to an NCAA record-tying 38 wins, a perfect 16-0 mark in the Southeastern Conference, earning the school’s 45th SEC championship, and extended his winning streak in Rupp Arena to 51 straight games.
+En route to the national championship, Calipari guided the Wildcats to an NCAA record-tying 38 wins, a perfect 16-0 mark in the Southeastern Conference and the school’s 45th SEC championship, all while extending his winning streak in Rupp Arena to 51 straight games.
 Calipari extended his perfect mark at home as UK’s coach to 54 games before finally losing in his fourth year at Kentucky.